IvonJanssen/dissect-docs/docs/source/usage/first-steps/incident-handler.rst

 In case of a NTFS file system, creating an MFT timeline is a great way to get a quick initial impression of what happened on a system.
 To create such a timeline, we can use the special ``mft_timeline`` function.
 It parses the MFT file and returns a human readable output.
-Since the MFT is an important artifact in the context of digital forensics, the ``minimal`` Acquire profile collects this file.
+Since the MFT is an important artefact in the context of digital forensics, the ``minimal`` Acquire profile collects this file.
 To show this, we use the ``MSEDGEWIN10.tar`` as a target to produce the MFT timeline with the following command: